pavelrevak/rt_soldering_pen/doc/MANUAL.md

 - Supply voltage: 5 - 18V (recommended: 7 - 16V)
 - Supply current: pulse peaks to 6A @12V (average resistance of RT heating elements is 2 Ohm, so current depends on supply voltage)
 - Supply current in idle: max 15mA
-- Regulation: PSD (PID) regulator with PWM power transfer (150ms period)
+- Regulation: PSD (PID) regulator with PWM power transfer (125ms period)
-- Set-point temperature: 50°C - 400°C
+- Set-point temperature: 50°C - 400°C (500°C with HW v1.0)
-- Maximum measurable tip temperature: 530°C + ambient temperature
+- Maximum measurable tip temperature: 530°C + ambient temperature (999°C with HW v1.0)
 - Maximum heating power: is limited by SW to 40W or by supply voltage: 40W @11V, 20W @8V
 - Heating speed: 30°C -> 300°C: about 4s with RT-2 pen and 40W limit
-- Temperature accuracy: about +/-5°C (calibration is planed)
+- Temperature accuracy: about +/-5°C
+- Other features:
+  - Celsius / Fahrenheit
-- Other features: Celsius / Fahrenheit, right / left handed mode, normal / advanced mode display
+  - right / left handed mode
+  - normal / advanced mode display
+  - High brightness mode
+  - Auto turn off display to prevent OLED burning
 - FW updating: by any SWD programmer (ST-Link) [actual firmware](https://github.com/pavelrevak/rt_soldering_pen/releases), firmware is still under active development.

 ## Powering

-- supply pins are marked with GND or BLACK wire as negative pole and +12V or RED wire as positive pole.
+- supply pins are marked with GND, - or BLACK wire as negative pole and +12V, + or RED wire as positive pole.

 ### WARNING

-**Be careful with connecting supply and always check it before turning ON!**
+- **Be careful with connecting supply and always check polarity before turning ON!**

-Although controller is protected for reverse voltage by diode, power part is not protected. **If is connected RT tip, with reversed voltage then will heat on maximum power and also MOSFET transistor will overheat.**
+- Although MCU is protected for reverse voltage by diode, power part is not protected. **If is connected RT tip, with reversed voltage then will heat on maximum power and also MOSFET transistor will overheat.** (this is for HW v0.3)

+- HW v1.0 has full reverse voltage protection with FET diode

-Also similar problem can happened **if RT tip is not fully inserted and then someone turn ON heating.** Protection for this will be fixed by SW in next release.
+- Also similar problem can happened **if RT tip is not fully inserted and then someone turn ON heating.** Protection for this will be fixed by SW in next releases.

-Do not solder something under voltage if is powered from same supply, because RT tip is connected with GND. (for example inside car when pen is powered from lighter connector, or some AC power supplies where is negative pole connected to ground conductor).
+- **Do not solder something under voltage if is powered from same supply, because RT tip is connected with GND. (for example inside car when pen is powered from lighter connector, or some AC power supplies where is negative pole connected to ground conductor).**

 ### Supply from AC power supply